Philip La Follette: Wisconsin Works Bill

 Within the legislation, it provided for the creation of a Wisconsin Finance Authority, which was intended to bypass financial restrictions within the state constitution.
 The directors of the Authority would be appointed by the governor directly.
 Additionally, the Authority would be able to issue up to 100 million dollars' worth of its own notes, which would be exchangeable with U.S. dollars and act as valid means to pay state and local taxes.
 Additionally, the bill contained provisions for old age pensions, public school subsidies, and an amendment to balance the state budget.
 La Follette would contend that the plan would eventually pay for itself.

 The plan immediately faced backlash from conservatives, socialists, municipal governments, and bankers.
-Critiques argued the plan was too vague in its financing provisions, its constitutionality, and that it concentrated too much power in the hands of the governor.
+Critics argued the plan was too vague in its financing provisions, its constitutionality, and that it concentrated too much power in the hands of the governor.
 Despite this, the Roosevelt administration expressed support for the passage of the legislation.
 In the end, the bill was defeated in the state senate by a vote of 9 for, and 14 against.
 Even after several amendments, the bill was again defeated in the state senate, this time by a vote of 16 for and 17 against.

 Following the defeat of the Works Bill, La Follette recommended Immell be appointed as Wisconsin director of the Works Progress Administration.
 Throughout the course of Roosevelt's presidency, he would continue criticizing his relief efforts as insufficient compared to the failed Works Bill.